giovanniRodighiero/cms_node/Documentation/modelsConfig.md

 ### Structure detailed description
 1. root of the file.
 2. entry point for a model, the value should be the model's name, all the chars of the model's name have to be written on lowcase, like `mysuperfancymodel`, or with _underscores_ like `my_super_fancy_model`.
  *NOTE:* it is *wrong* to use uppercase letter, even in the middle of the word, like ~~mySuperFancyModel.~~, that is because of how waterline transforms the model class into a database table: it converts the name on **all** lowcase letters, so to avoid conflict and mismatches of names it's easier to keep the names on lowcase chars.
+For the same reason the name has also to be singular.
 3. for each field you want to use, you need one of this entry, where `"_field_name"` is the actual name of the field, and `"params":[]` contains the field's infos.
 It is also possible **to mark it as a file**, writing a simple flag `"isFile":"true"`, that way the in the admin panel the field is going to be shown as a *browse button* to upload a file.
 4. map each key - value attributes of a field, refer to [Waterline docs](https://github.com/balderdashy/waterline-docs/blob/master/models/data-types-attributes.md) for infos on which values are allowed.